RandomcodeDev/chifir-engine/design/platforms.typ

 == x86
 On x86-based platforms, SIMD is dynamically detected at startup using `cpuid`, so old CPUs still work but modern ones can be used fully.
 Unfortunately, this does reduce the opportunities for optimization on 32-bit, but that's fine because that isn't going to be the main build that people get.
+On consoles, the exact CPUID results could be hardcoded.

 == Windows
 On Windows, the engine does some pretty crazy things.
 For one, it directly uses `ntdll.dll` instead of `kernel32.dll`, which is